 Once you have processed your emotions and have committed yourself to serious LSAT studying, it is time to use your first diagnostic to assess your strengths and weaknesses.
 It is called an LSAT "diagnostic" for a reason.

-Did you get destroyed on the Logic Games section?
+Did you get destroyed on the Logical Reasoning section?
 Did you find RC to be a breeze?
 Were you constantly debating between two answer choices in LR?
 This is when you perform a self-diagnostic: I really, really need help on a, b, and c, and not so much on x, y, and z.

-Believe it or not, there are people out there who are so naturally adept in deductive reasoning that they can finish the entire LG section in 20 minutes on their first try, sometimes even without having to draw a single diagram, but find RC to be their absolute nightmare.
+Believe it or not, there are people out there who are so naturally adept in reading comprehension that they can finish the entire RC section in 20 minutes on their first try.

 In your review of the Logical Reasoning section of your first diagnostic, you can gain valuable insight into the types of questions you struggle most.
 Some people have more trouble assessing arguments, while others struggle more in drawing inferences from the stimulus.